ysdn2019/Graduates-List/graduates/josh-sirianni.md

 ---
 path: /work/humiles-type
 graduate: Joshua Sirianni
-mainimg: /assets/work/sirianni_joshua_project3_web_main.png
+cover: /assets/work/sirianni_joshua_project3_web_main.png
-thumbnailimg: /assets/work/sirianni_joshua_project3_web_thumbnail.png
+thumbnail: /assets/work/sirianni_joshua_project3_web_thumbnail.png
 title: Humiles Type
 groupmembers:
-fields: Typography
+category: Typography
 mediumdimensions: Digital
 description: Humiles is a print-focused, ecological typeface that solves the limitations inherent in eco-friendly type design.
 It has been carefully crafted to not only reduce ink consumption, but paper consumption as well; while remaing as practical and versitile for designers as it’s non-ecological counter-parts.
 digitallink: https://joshuasirianni.com